 Rabies Vaccination Certificate

 The Health Certificate including Rabies Vaccination Certificate has to be issued by a veterinarian registered with the Animal Health Direction of MGAP.
 The veterinarian’s registration number and a professional stamp* (approximately 170 Uruguayan pesos) must be included.
 The rabies vaccination must have been given more than a month and less than a year before travel.
 Animals 3 months of age or older must have a Rabies vaccination.
 The animal must also be treated for internal parasites.
 This certificate must include a statement declaring that the animal is free of screw-worm (myasis).
 The Health Certificate is valid for 30 days.
 Some veterinarians prefer to only issue certificates within 10 days of travel.
-Other veterinarians will say that the health certificate is good for 45 days but it will NOT be accepted by MGAP.

 Note: The professional stamp (in Spanish it is called a Timbre Professional, better to get the pink “rosado” one but the green one will also be accepted) must be purchased at a local bookstore or kiosks, if not provided by the veterinarian who issues the health certificate.